Zerko-sd/EduQuest/README.md

 🎓 EduQuest – Gamified Learning Platform 🚀
 EduQuest is an AI-driven gamified learning platform designed to make studying more engaging and interactive.
-Built with Next.js, Tailwind CSS, Firebase, and Grok LLM, it offers AI-generated content, quizzes, social learning communities, and gamification features to enhance the learning experience.
+Built with Next.js, Tailwind CSS, Firebase, and Deepseek LLM, it offers AI-generated content, quizzes, social learning communities, and gamification features to enhance the learning experience.

 🌟 Features
-✅ AI-Powered Content & Quizzes – Uses Grok LLM to generate personalized learning material & quizzes.
+✅ AI-Powered Content & Quizzes – Uses Deepseek LLM to generate personalized learning material & quizzes.
 ✅ Gamification Elements – Earn points, badges, streaks, and rewards for completing challenges.
 ✅ Leaderboards & Competitions – Compete with other learners for the top spot.
 ✅ Social Learning Communities – Engage in discussions, collaborate, and learn with peers.